pantheon-systems/documentation/source/content/php-versions.md

 #### Compatibility Considerations

-PHP 8.1 is not recommended due to `mysqlproxy` and PHP 8.1 incompatibility issues.
+PHP 8.1 is not recommended due to `proxysql` and PHP 8.1 incompatibility issues.

 ### CMS Version Requirements